a1928375/ControlFlowStatements/README.md

 		(iv) Logic to reverse a number.
 Declare and initialize another variable to store the reverse of a number, for example 			reverse = 0.

 		(v) Extract the last digit of the given number by performing the modulo division (remainder).
 Store the last digit to 			some variable say lastDigit = num % 10.
 Increase the place value of reverse by one.

-To increase place value multiply the 		 reverse variable by 10 e.g. reverse = reverse * 10.
+		(vi) To increase place value multiply the reverse variable by 10 e.g. reverse = reverse * 10.
 Add lastDigit to reverse.
 Since the last digit of the number is processed, remove the last digit of num.
 To remove the last digit divide number by 		10.
 Repeat steps until number is not equal to (or greater than) zero.

-		(vi) A while loop would be good for this coding exercise.
+		(vii) A while loop would be good for this coding exercise.

-		(vii) Be careful with negative numbers.
+		(viii) Be careful with negative numbers.
 They can also be palindrome numbers.
 Be careful with reversing a number, you 			will need a parameter for comparing a reversed number with the starting number (parameter).

 12. FirstAndLastDigitSum: